jyangfsu/WQChartPy/README.md

 Copyright (c) 2021 Jing Yang and Ming Ye.

+## How to cite

+Jing Yang, Honghua Liu, Tian Jiao, Ming Ye, Zhonghua Tang.
+2021.
+Visualization of Water Geochemistry Data Using Python and WQChartPy.
+Submitted for publication in Groundwater.

 ## Contributing to WQChartPy

 Users are welcome to submit bug reports, feature requests, and code contributions to this project through GitHub or mail to us at jingyang@cug.edu.cn or mye@fsu.edu.